 You’ve heard of ridesharing, now there’s foodsharing.
 People hire you to come cook for them.
 This is the perfect gig for amateur chefs.
 Join sites like Cozymeal and EatWith are two popular platforms that match chefs with diners, helping you earn extra money doing what you love.

 You can cook and host in your home or travel to other homes, cooking for them.
-There are even sites that you cook the meal and deliver it to the buyers, but aren’t on site while they eat.
+There are even sites of the cheapest meal delivery services where you cook the meal and deliver it to the buyers, but aren’t on site while they eat.

 A “Real Job” Isn’t the Only Way to Make Money

-The term ’real’ job gets lost in translation these days, especially after the pandemic.
+The term ’real’ job gets lost in translation these days with everyone working from home.
 Many people don’t work the traditional 9 to 5 desk job anymore and getting a real job is becoming more scarce.

 Most people work a variety of jobs whether gigs, side jobs, or even tasks they work to bring in extra cash.
 The most important thing is that everyone is having fun and showing the world how to make money without a job.